-The two most popular are MailChimp and Aweber.
-I use Aweber to manage the Filmmaking Stuff mailing list and have been more than satisfied with their service.
-(Full disclosure, in addition to using the service, I do get paid to promote Aweber.)
+Two popular email marketing providers are MailChimp and Aweber.
+I actually utilize Aweber to manage our Filmmaking Stuff mailing list and I totally love the service.
+(Full disclosure, in addition to using the service, I get paid to promote Aweber.)

 After selecting your preferred email management service, your next step is to actually create the registration form.